-Solactive reviews its Country Classification on an annual basis in September.
+Solactive reviews its Market Classification on an annual basis in September.
 Countries that used to meet the binding criteria but that do not so at the time of the most recent annual review are considered for reclassification.
+Following a consultation period, and unless otherwise stated in the specific Index Guidelines, the new Market Classification will become effective as of Selection Days in April of the following year.
 Intra-annual extraordinary committee meetings will be held to respond to extraordinary events leading to a potential reclassification in between review periods.

-2. CRITERIA OF COUNTRY CLASSIFICATION

-2.1 ECONOMIC DEVELOPMENT
+2. CRITERIA OF COUNTRY CLASSIFICATION 2.1 ECONOMIC DEVELOPMENT

 GNI per capita is the standard measure used by the World Bank to classify countries according to their income levels.
-Solactive builds on data provided by the World Bank to measure relative levels of economic development to classify countries.
-According to the above framework, as of September 2019, countries with a GNI per capita of minimum USD 9,775 can be considered for classification as Developed, and a GNI per capita of USD 912 as Emerging.
+Solactive builds on data provided by the World Bank to measure relative levels of economic development to classify markets.
+According to the above framework, as of September 2020, countries with a GNI per capita of minimum USD 11,259 can be considered for classification as Developed, and a GNI per capita of USD 820 as Emerging.